Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition

 From these logs, we extract the execution status of each test case.
 Following the method used by SWE-bench, we focus primarily on the transition of test case status between before.log and after.log.
 Specifically: \begin{itemize}[left=0pt, topsep=0em] \item We collect all test cases with a PASSED → PASSED transition as regression tests, and refer to them as \textit{P2P tests}.
 These test cases ensure that the addition of the new feature does not break existing features. \item To confirm that the feature is correctly implemented, we identify test cases with a FAILED → PASSED transition as validation tests, and refer to them as \textit{F2P tests}.
 These test cases validate that the added feature is now operational. \end{itemize} Together, these two types of test cases constitute the complete set of relevant tests for evaluating a given instance.
 If an instance does not have any F2P test, it is excluded from the benchmark, as there is no clear evidence that a feature has been added.
 After applying this filtering, we retain a total of 634 instances.

-It is important to note that, unlike SWE-bench, we do not discard instances in which before.log contains errors such as \textit{ImportError} or {\textit{AttributeError}.
+It is important to note that, unlike SWE-bench, we do not discard instances in which before.log contains errors such as \textit{ImportError} or \textit{AttributeError}.
 These errors are often expected in feature addition scenarios because the new feature may introduce previously undefined modules, classes, or functions.
 As a result, test cases referring to these components will naturally fail before the feature patch is applied, and the corresponding instances should not be filtered when collecting feature addition tasks.
+Among the 634 instances in \nc, 276 instances show such errors in before.log.